 New students under the age of 18 must be enrolled by their parents or legal guardian.
 Enrollment packets are available at the school building in which your child will be attending.
-When completing an enrollment packet, parents must provide copies of the following:
+When completing online registration, parents must provide copies of the following:

 - A. a birth certificate or similar document

 - B. court papers allocating parental rights and responsibilities, or custody (if appropriate)

 - C. proof of residency

 - D. proof of immunizations

+- E. social security card